Thatoneastroboi/simplisticOS/README.md

 Or closed.

-When booted off the computer sores the domains in the cache And redownloads the system files to remove any extra files or Viruses.
+When booted off the computer stores the domains in the cache And redownloads the system files to remove any extra files or Viruses.